cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 In this exercise we are deploying a website that provides cost comparisons for users across different service providers.
 The development teams have worked independently on 3 projects.

 An *account* application provides information about all the users, including the the service providers they subscribe to.
-They provide a single REST api:
+They provide the REST api:

-    /user=<userId>
+    GET /account           # Returns a health message GET /account/<acct_id> # Returns the specific account detail in JSON

-The *provider* application provides detail on particular costs of their service.  they provide a single REST api:
+The *provider* application provides detail on particular costs of their service.  they provide the REST api:

-    /provider=<providerId>
+    GET /provider                # Returns a health message GET /provider/<provider_id>  # Returns specific provider cost in JSON

 The *cost* application integrates information from the other two applications, and provides a summary of the costs for a specific user.
 The endpoint renders an html page and accesses the other applications.

-    /costsForUser=<userId>
+    GET /cost            # Returns a health message GET /cost/<cost_id>  # calls the account service to see which providers are associated to the account, then calls each provider to get each cost.
+Returns total cost for all providers in JSON

 Our task is to deploy these services to the IBM Cloud using the command-line interface (CLI) tools provided.